 VPID 352 page provides interpretation of the format of the signal such as transport, picture rate, aspect ratio, color, sampling structure and bit depth.

 The Audio Display provides an array of tools to monitor audio levels, audio session with Lissajous, Loudness and RTW Surround displays.
-Requires option AUD to enable Phase display, Session and Loudness measurements, and requires option SRND to enable surround display.
+Audio bars are part of the standard applications.
+Requires option AUD to enable Phase display, Session and Loudness measurements, and requires option SRND to enable surround display

 The audio display can be configured for a variety of audio bars (up to 32 channels for 8K formats and 16 channels for IP and other SDI formats).
 The audio session display provides information on a variety of parameters for audio level, clips, mute, silence and peaks.